erSubhashThapa/100daysofcode/r1-log.md

   ## `reduceRight()`

-  I got reduce right to create the body of the function that creates all the callbacks.
+  I got `reduceRight()` to create the body of the function that creates all the callbacks.

   ```javascript
   function callbacks(foods){